-- 11.1 This section of the guidance offers advice on the proposals that deal with replacing dwellings in the countryside.
-The guidance does not offer advice in terms of demolition and rebuilding within the development boundaries or for alternative use. - In rural areas there are buildings that are now dilapidated and unsuitable for modern living.
-In considering residential units that are subject to an application for demolition and replacement the Authority will have to initially ensure that the proposed unit for demolition has a legal use as a residential unit, i.e. it will be necessary to ensure that no abandonment of the unit has taken place.
-'Abandonment' is when the original use permitted has been lost.
-In order to determine if an abandonment of use has taken place then the proposal will have to be considered against the following 5 criteria: - a) The physical condition of the property; - b) The period that has elapsed since the building was last used; - c) If the building was used for alternative uses; - ch) The owner's intention; - d) Measures taken to protect the building/use. - 11.3 It is noted that applications for demolition and replacement are only relevant to permanent units.
-Applications to replace a caravan/chalet with a permanent residential unit are not eligible in accordance with criterion 5 of Policy TAI 13. - 11.4 In locations defined by the Plan as open countryside, applications for replacement will have to be one for one, namely an increase in the number of units on the site will not be permitted.
-Furthermore, applications will have to be full applications with all the details regarding design and access. - 11.5 Due to the age of the units suitable for demolition and replacement and the construction of the units, it appears that we do not make efficient use of energy.
-Therefore it is considered that we should take advantage of opportunities to ensure that new developments are efficient and incorporate sustainable building methods. - 11.6 Appropriate consideration should be given to applications for replacement dwellings in areas that are landscape sensitive, such as a site located within or near an Area of Outstanding Natural Beauty and a Special Landscape Area.
-Appropriate consideration will be given to the size, scale and design of the building that would have an impact on these landscape designations to ensure that priority is given in order that the area's rural nature and traditional architecture are protected.
+- 11.1 This section of the guidance gives advice on the proposals relating to replacement dwellings in the countryside.
+The guidance is not relevant to the demolition and rebuilding within development boundaries or for alternative use. - 11.2 In rural areas there are buildings that are dilapidated and unsuitable for modern living.
+In considering residential units that are subject to an application for demolition and replacement the Authority will have to, in the first instance, ensure that the proposed unit for demolition has a legal use as a residential unit, i.e. it will be necessary to ensure that no abandonment of the unit has taken place.
+'Abandonment' is when the original permitted use has been lost.
+In order to determine if an abandonment of use has taken place then the proposal will have to be considered against the following 5 criteria: - a) The physical condition of the property; - b) The period that has elapsed since the building was last used; - c) If the building has been used for alternative uses; - ch) The owner's intention; - d) Measures taken to protect the building/use. - 11.3 It is noted that applications for demolition and replacement are only relevant to permanent units.
+Applications to replace a caravan/chalet with a permanent residential unit are not eligible in accordance with criterion 5 of Policy TAI 13. - 11.4 In locations defined by the Plan as open countryside, applications for replacement will have to be one for one: an increase in the number of units on the site will not be permitted.
+Furthermore, all applications will have to be full applications and should include all the details regarding design and access. - 11.5 Most buildings suitable for demolition do not make efficient use of energy due to their age and their construction.
+Therefore, opportunities to ensure that new developments are efficient and incorporate sustainable building methods should be considered. - 11.6 Appropriate consideration should be given to applications for replacement dwellings in areas of landscape sensitivity, such as a site located within or near an Area of Outstanding Natural Beauty and a Special Landscape Area.
+Appropriate consideration will be given to the size, scale and design of the building that may impact on these landscape designations to ensure that priority is given to the protection of the area's rural nature and traditional architecture.